 “It is not uncommon for regional and rural children to experience physical, social and economic disadvantage.

 “Grants such as these assist hard working not for profit agencies supporting children implement innovative programs positively contributing to and improving educational outcomes and opportunity for regional children.”

 Projects considered by Inspire Grants will ideally be national in scope or have the potential to be applied and scaled across other areas of Australia.

 Ms Bath said there are many not for profit agencies in Gippsland supporting children who would welcome funding to commence a pilot program or an innovative project to assists young people.

-“This funding opportunity is focused on improving the lives of children through positive intervention and I encourage Gippsland organisations to consider applying,” said Ms Bath.
+“This funding opportunity is focussed on improving the lives of children through positive intervention and I encourage Gippsland organisations to consider applying,” said Ms Bath.